DustinYochim/DustinYochim/README.md

-# Hey there, I'm Dustin Yochim 👋
+# Hey there! 👋 I'm Dustin Yochim

-## About Me
 I'm a senior at the University of Missouri - Saint Louis, majoring in Computer Science.
-I have a passion for coding, problem-solving, and creating innovative solutions.
-When I'm not buried in code or debugging school assignments, you can find me exploring The Odin Project to further enhance my programming skills.

-## What I'm Working On
-👨‍💻 Currently, I'm diving deep into projects related to web development through The Odin Project.
-I love the hands-on experience it offers and the practical skills I'm gaining.
-This Fall I am taking courses on Algorithms, Web Development, Systems Programming, and Cybersecurity.
+My passion lies in software engineering and web development, and I'm always excited to dive into new projects and technologies.

+## 🚀 About Me

+- 🔭 I’m currently working this summer on enhancing my skills through various projects including a Todo list app and a weather app.
+- 🌱 I’m currently learning and exploring different aspects of web development to create dynamic and user-friendly web sites.
+- 🤝 I'm open to collaborations and always eager to learn from fellow developers and contribute to exciting projects.

-## Interests
+## 💼 Technical Skills
-📚 I'm an avid reader and always have a book on my nightstand.
-Whether it's fiction, non-fiction, or even technical books, I believe in the power of continuous learning.

-🌿 Nature enthusiast - I find solace in spending time outdoors, whether it's hiking in the woods or simply taking a stroll in the park.

-🏋️‍♂️ Health and fitness - I believe a healthy body leads to a healthy mind.
-I'm dedicated to improving my physical well-being through regular exercise and maintaining a balanced lifestyle.

-⚽ Sports - I'm a huge sports fan!
-Whether it's watching a game with friends or playing on the field, sports bring out the competitive spirit in me.
+- Programming Languages: C, C++, Java, Python, JavaScript
+- Web Development: HTML, CSS
+- Full-Stack Enthusiast: Combining front-end and back-end technologies to build complete solutions.

-## Get in Touch
+## 📬 Get in Touch
-📫 Feel free to reach out to me if you want to collaborate on a project, discuss a book recommendation, or share your favorite hiking spots.
-You can contact me at Yochim.Dustin@gmail.com.

-Looking forward to connecting with fellow developers and enthusiasts!
+- Email: Yochim.Dustin@gmail.com

+## 🎯 Goals

+My goal is to secure a software engineering or web development position where I can leverage my skills to tackle real-world challenges.
+I'm passionate about crafting elegant solutions and continuously enhancing my abilities to create meaningful and impactful projects.

+Let's connect and explore the world of coding together!
+Feel free to reach out to me for collaboration, opportunities, or just a friendly chat.

 ![Profile Views](https://komarev.com/ghpvc/?username=yourusername)